mickem/nscp/docs/docs/howto/checks.md

 In our example we used the core to limit the output to only show core 0.
-Now if you run this without a filter using the extended isplay as before we get:
+Now if you run this without a filter using the extended display as before we get:

 ```
 check_cpu "top-syntax=${list}"